 Multicultural Programming.
 Students are given the opportunity to explore the many diverse backgrounds represented at MSU.
-The Minority Unity Council (MUC) provides diverse programming and activities for our student body.
-Each year, the MUC participates in the National Black Students Leadership Conference as well as hosting the MSU talent show.
+The Multicultural Unity Council (MUC) provides diverse programming and activities for our student body.
+Each year, the MUC participates in the Southwestern Black Student Leadership Conference.